-The Career Development Center, located in the Student Services Building, Suite 114, is a partnership between the University and CareerSource South Florida (CSSF).
+The Career Development Center is a partnership between the University and CareerSource South Florida (CSSF).
 The core purpose of the Career Development Center initiative is to provide increased access and awareness to workforce services for college students and recent graduates by actively partnering with local colleges and universities to assist in career pathways exploration and professional development.
 The Career Development Center will offer services that will assist students with internships, on-the-job training opportunities and post-graduation job placement assistance.
 By partnering with the workforce board, local colleges and universities will also benefit from the enhanced support network capable of providing employment outcomes and retention follow ups.